benjaminmenetrier/saber_bundle/README.md

 This software is licensed under the terms of the Apache Licence Version 2.0 which can be obtained at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

+This repository contains a copy of [SABER](https://github.com/jcsda/saber) and adds the necessary CMakeLists.txt file to compile a bundle using [ecbuild](https://github.com/ecmwf/ecbuild).
+The goal is to keep a separate archive of the SABER code able to reproduce illustrations and tests needed for an article about the NICAS method.

+**Please do not use this code for other purposes, since it will not be updated.**

 To compile and run SABER:
 - Install [ecbuild](https://github.com/ecmwf/ecbuild) and add it in your PATH.
 - Run the following bash script: